Tatsh/unattended/install/updates/office2k/README.txt

-This directory holds installers (mostly service packs) specific to Microsoft Office 2000.
-You need to download them from Microsoft, and possibly modify install/scripts/office2k.bat to invoke them.
+This directory holds a copy of the Microsoft Office 2000 installation media.
+Just copy the entire CD to this directory.